vvlevchenko/micronaut-graalvm-demo/README.md

     - select the built image in the Services view
     - click `Show Layers` button
     - click `Analyse image for more information`
-    - Select the layer with "COPY" of `application` file and press "Download file" button
+    - select the layer with "COPY" of `application` file
+    - select this file in the tree and press "Download file" button on the toolbar
-    - Do the same for `application.debug` file
+    - do the same for `application.debug` file
     - place the downloaded files into `target` folder

 5. Make `application` executable: